ECS40Davis/P3/README.md

 4. Changed structs to classes.
 5. File manipulation from C -> C++
 6. Created default constructor and destructor.

-To do:
-- 6 Adding the ability to list all of the traffic from a specific airport.
+7. Adding the ability to list all of the traffic from a specific airport.

 Fixed Errors: